-Yeah, Brothers With No Game is family!
+Brothers With No Game is family!
 It’s so close to home and so cool to work on, every day of shooting is always memorable.
 I’ve known the four creators of the show for years now, 3 since university and the 4th being my older brother!
-They’re so much fun to work with it’s unbelievable.
 They’re all hilarious and make the working environment so chilled and relaxed but at the same time professional.
 It also helps hugely that the material is so well written and shockingly relatable, which is why I think the show is so popular and people find it easy to connect with.
-A well-oiled and smoothly running machine if you ask me!
 I auditioned for the role of Darren, the long-standing friend of the four main guys, who joined at the beginning of season two.
 Darren is the only brother who has game and is bent on living the bachelor life while his friends constantly struggle with relationships.
 He’s in some way, comic relief and has some cool storylines coming up in season three which we’ve just finished filming, so watch out!

 7# Your CV boasts some strong productions that you’ve been involved in, has finding work been a struggle for you as a British black male actor… what’s been your motivation to keep going?

 Thank you.
 I think I’ve been one of the lucky ones when it comes to finding work.
 Since I graduated drama school I wouldn’t say I’ve struggled, but I know the journey for every actor is different and you should never compare yourself to anyone else.
-I’m definitely one of those on the side of ‘pro America’, just because it’s a known fact that there is a lot more opportunity out there and a calibre of work which may take you a while to get over here.
+I’m definitely one of those on the side of ‘pro-America’, just because there is a lot more opportunity out there and a calibre of work which may take you a while to get over here.
 In terms of motivation, if you love it and you really wanna do it, don’t stop until you’ve achieved it!
 That’s what I go by.
 It’s all I need to keep me going.

 8# What’s the best piece of advice you’ve received on your career’s journey and from whom?